Integralist/integralist.co.uk/content/page/resume.md

 ### 2019

+- **What**: Refactored and rewrote our static rendering 'disaster recovery' edge logic/process.
+  **Why**: Modifications to our VCL for serving custom error pages from the edge had broken legacy DR logic that would attempt to pull error pages from AWS S3.
+  **Impact**: Improved maintainability, understanding, effectiveness, resilience.

 - **What**: Consolidated various debug headers and query parameters.
   **Why**: As the list of services along a request path increased (various proxies were introduced) the number of debug entry points increased.
   **Impact**: Reduced ~4 different debug entry points to 1 allowing engineers to more simply access the information they needed.